Vernalhav/levada/image-generators/README.md

 - The first step to create your rhythmic figure is to open up `rhythms_data.json` and add an object to the list.
 The object should be as follows:
 ```
 <figure name>: {
-    ly_rhythm: <lilypond rhythm string>,
+    "ly_rhythm": <lilypond rhythm string>,
-    levada_rhythm: [
+    "levada_rhythm": [
-        { type: "note" | "rest", duration: <fraction of the semibreve as string> },
+        { "type": "note" | "rest", "duration": <fraction of the semibreve as string> },
         ...
     ]
 }
 ```
-Lilypond rhythm string is the string with the notes/rests and their duration that will generate the desired image when sent through lilypond (see its lackluster documentation).
+    - Lilypond rhythm string is the string with the notes/rests and their duration that will generate the desired image when sent through lilypond (this [doc page](http://lilypond.org/doc/v2.20/Documentation/notation/writing-rhythms) should suffice for most simpler use cases).
 All other configurations (colors, resolution, transparent background, file format, etc.) have been set either in `template.ly` or in `Makefile`.
-**IMPORTANT NOTE:** figure name should be in camelCase and fraction of the semibreve should be a string, preferably with spaces between the symbols (i.e. "1 / 12") so the linter doesn't complain later.
+    - **IMPORTANT NOTE:** figure name should be in camelCase and fraction of the semibreve should be a string, preferably with spaces between the symbols (i.e. "1 / 12" for a triplet note) so the linter doesn't complain later.

 - After you've defined it, use `make SOURCE=<figureName>`, where figureName is camelCase.
 This command will create all necessary and files directories.